 Challah for Hunger is thrilled to welcome the fourth Campus Hunger Project Cohort!
 This year, Cohort leaders will spend the year developing campaigns on their campuses to better meet basic needs insecurities on campus and highlight student need during COVID-19.
 We’re absolutely inspired by their visions for change and leadership.
 Campus Hunger Project Cohort Leaders … Continue reading Meet the 2020-21 Campus Hunger Project Cohort

 University of Wisconsin-Madison sophomore Lauren Ross is a graduate of the Campus Hunger Project Cohort Program and the Challah for Hunger Representative to the MAZON Board of Directors.
 Lauren recently wrote an op-ed for the View from Campus, a monthly feature from New York Jewish News, urging campuses to take a more proactive response to acknowledging … Continue reading Addressing Campus Hunger Head-On, an op-ed by Lauren R.

 Since the Campus Hunger Project launched this summer, 32 chapters and counting have pledged to participate in the Campus Hunger Project, and our student volunteers have conducted 23 interviews of campus administrators to understand if and how their campuses support those in need.
-Sumner Schwartz, a junior and Challah for Hunger chapter treasurer at Occidental College, has been very … Continue reading Learning from the Campus Hunger Project:
+Sumner Schwartz, a junior and Challah for Hunger chapter treasurer at Occidental College, has been very … Continue reading Learning from the Campus Hunger Project

 This week we feature Ana Mendelson, a senior at the University of Virginia and former chapter president.
 This past year, Ana served as the Challah for Hunger representative to the MAZON Board of Directors.
 It’s the first time that a CfH leader has served on the board and when we asked, Ana had a lot … Continue reading Q & A with Ana Mendelson